System design mapping for games

 What exists today (and what I’m exploring next)

-Living GDD evolves alongside real workflows: prototypes first, then structure where it earns its keep.
+Living GDD follows how teams actually work: prototypes first, then structured mapping where it earns its keep.
 Here’s what’s available now — plus areas I’m actively exploring based on feedback.

 Available Now